remy/remysharp.com/public/blog/dont-like-open-source.md

 # "Why I don't like open source" – my thoughts

-This morning's walk was companied by [Tiago Rodrigues](https://twitter.com/trodrigues) (excellent) curation and commentary on [Adam Yeats](https://twitter.com/adamyeats) tweets on open source and (mostly) [James Seymour-Lock](https://twitter.com/JamesSLock)'s replies.
+This morning's walk was accompanied by [Tiago Rodrigues](https://twitter.com/trodrigues) (excellent) curation and commentary on [Adam Yeats](https://twitter.com/adamyeats) tweets on open source and (mostly) [James Seymour-Lock](https://twitter.com/JamesSLock)'s replies.

 [Please read it](https://storify.com/trodrigues/why-i-don-t-like-open-source-a-play-in-3-acts).
 Carefully.
 Get all the way through and reserve judgement (if any) for the end.